shan-emacs/emacs-packages-mirrors/melpa/lastpass-readme.txt

 - `lastpass-addpass'
 - `lastpass-version'
 - `lastpass-visit-url'
-These functions can also used in elisp when configuring Emacs.
+These functions can also be used in elisp when configuring Emacs.

+A hook, `lastpass-logged-in-hook' is run on successful login.

 A lpass manager is available by running `lastpass-list-all'.
 This function will list all passwords and a major mode takes care of